adr1enbe4udou1n/blog/content/posts/08-build-your-own-docker-swarm-cluster-part-7/index.md

 [![Gitea drone application](gitea-drone-application.png)](gitea-drone-application.png)

 Save and keep the client and secret tokens.
-Then create a new `drone` PostgreSQL database and create a new `drone` stack :
+Then create a new `drone` PostgreSQL database and create next stack :

 {{< highlight host="stack" file="drone" >}}